-Today, there are varieties of career options for women and in the entire world they are getting out of their houses and making a mark for themselves.
+Today, there are varieties of career options for women and in the entire world, they are getting out of their houses and making a mark for themselves.
 As opposed to the past, today women stand shoulder to shoulder to their male counterparts when it comes to career options and growth, and there are plenty of job options for women in all kinds of industries.

 Top Career Options For Women

 The modern Indian working women have actually graduated from being a housewife to an equal income earner.
 As the economy flourishes and traditions take a backseat, women have found avenues to leverage their creativity, passions and career goals.
-The following career options have opened up a new horizon for the women and given a fair chance to lead the entire nation.

 1. Indian Airforce